DECEMBER 2017- Changes

 That gesture to honor Stancell turned into a full-blown ministry that now donates at least 100 American Girl dolls a year to more than 20 different facilities.

 “We started out thinking we could be a blessing to a little girl.
 We’re the ones getting the blessing,” Mrs. Hubbard said.
-The ministry has become a full-time effort for the Hubbards.
-“We work together as partners in crime,” Mrs. Hubbard said.
+The ministry became a full-time effort for the Hubbards.
+“We worked together as partners in crime,” Mrs. Hubbard said.
 “I have a disability that I will have for the rest of my life, but I can walk.
 I can talk.
 I’m blessed, but I do have a limited number of hours of the day.
 This gives me the flexibility and the ability to do it at my own speed.”
 The ministry is fueled by faith and donations.
-Monthly financial support from Powdersville First Baptist helps buy age-appropriate Bibles that, along with other items, are also given to the girls.
+Monthly financial support from churches and others help buy age-appropriate Bibles that, along with other items, are also given to the girls.
 Ninety-nine percent of the dolls the ministry distributes are donated.
-The ministry itself is a way for the Hubbards to let the girls know that God and a lot of people love and care about them.
+The ministry itself is a way to let the girls know that God and a lot of people love and care about them.
 That they’re not forgotten.

 "It’s not about us